 Incidents of apparent hate crimes and hate group activities listed here are drawn primarily from media sources.
 These incidents include only a fraction of the approximately 191,000 reported and unreported hate crimes that a 2005 government report estimated occur annually.

-Members of the Cleveland Knights of the Ku Klux Klan held a rally.
+About 35 members of the Knights of the Ku Klux Klan held a protest.